 While there are a variety of stages and affects surrounding carpal tunnel there are some things you can do to decrease your symptoms and pain.

 Proprioceptive-Deep Tendon Reflex treatment is a great way to help to release the impingement on the median nerve.
 P-DTR gives us the tools using muscle testing to identify when muscles are hypertonic which means they like to stay locked.
 These hypertonic muscles tend to squeeze things like blood vessels, lymphatic pathways and nerves.
 There can also be a lot of dysfunctional stretch receptors and issues in the shoulder complex that will need to be assess to further eliminate the symptoms associated with carpal tunnel.
 I would highly recommend function neurology before surgery.

 Massage therapy is used to loosen muscle tissue and release fascia.
 Nerve impingement is often related to a muscular impingement and sometimes a skeletal.
 Massage therapy can release and lengthen tight muscles taking the tension off your median nerve.
-This can be extremely beneficial when combined with cupping and gua sha.
+This can be extremely beneficial when combined with cupping therapy and gua sha.

 Other non-surgical options

 · Avoid overextending your wrists.